 The radical environmentalists claim that the Forest Service violated the National Environmental Policy Act (NEPA).
 But the NEPA does not require a specific outcome; it only requires that an agency perform an adequate analysis of the environmental impacts of an action it proposes.
 Here, the Forest Service satisfied its legal requirement to take a “hard look” at the impacts of allowing sheep grazing in the Rio Grande National Forest and did a thorough analysis of all relevant factors.
 By law, courts must be deferential to an agency’s conclusions, especially with highly technical scientific analysis such as the Forest Service performed.

 Local ranchers and Forest Service officials understand that proper livestock management is capable of mitigating the theoretical risk of disease transmission to bighorn sheep.
 But the radical environmentalists believe that they know better.
 They will not stop until they have imposed their will on the people of Colorado, just as they did in Idaho.

-“A common strategy among environmental groups is to choose a species with a large geographic distribution for their lawsuits in order to shut down as much access and productive use of natural resources as possible,” says Brian Sheldon, our lead attorney on the case.
+“A common strategy among environmental groups is to choose a species with a large geographic distribution for their lawsuits in order to shut down as much access and productive use of natural resources as possible,” says Brian Gregg, our lead attorney on the case.
 “Think of the sage grouse or the spotted owl.”

 This case could start the dominos falling throughout the western U.S. If we do not defeat the radical environmentalists, ranching could be prohibited on significant portions of land in the Southern Rockies.
 Ranchers and their communities would be devastated economically.